Narenda

 to cancer cells in vitro at 20 to 180 .mu.M range (Sun et al.,

 supra).
-The effect was found to be more effective for hepatoma and
+The effect was found to be more effective for hepatoma

-a concentration of dihydroartemisinin of 1 .mu.M after 8 hrs of
+was observed at a concentration of dihydroartemisinin of 1 .mu.M

-incubation.
-Furthermore, there is reason to believe that
+after 8 hrs of incubation.
+Furthermore, there is reason to

-could cause destruction of dihydroartemisinin molecules before
+free iron and could cause destruction of dihydroartemisinin

-they can gain entry into cells.
+molecules before they can gain entry into cells.

 EXAMPLE 2